MuL1ian/QF2013A/README.md

   1. Run the `data.ipynb` notebook.
   2. This will convert the `Trading_Project_Data.csv` file into `Trading_Project_Data_Cleaned.csv`
   3. The `Trading_Project_Data_Cleaned.csv` will be use for further project deployment
+- we also provide the trading log information inside the data folder
 ---

 ### 📁 `script` Folder